-The costly tuition ensured that only boys of wealthy families could afford to go to school.
+The costly tuition ensured that only boys of wealthy families could afford to acquire any level of Mesopotamian education.
 The sons of the nobility, government officials, priests and rich merchants went to school from dawn to dusk each day.
 Due to the difficulty in learning cuneiform script, few Sumerians were literate, although they could probably recognize some common words.

 Boys probably started school when they were seven or eight years old.
 Learning scribal skills was hard work.
 Girls did not learn to read or write unless they were a king’s daughters or were training as priestesses.
 Teachers, mostly former scribes or priests, were harsh disciplinarians; mistakes were often punished by whipping.
 Teachers punished students who spoke out of turn, spoke without permission, dressed inappropriately, or got up and left without permission.
 They expected students to be obedient as well as hard working.